douglasglover3/X-Ray-Denoising/README.md

 ## Setup

-Use pip install requirements.txt to install all necessary libraries.
+Use pip install -r requirements.txt to install all necessary libraries.
 Place dataset images in /data/images